carlonicora/RAW/jinx.md

 #### The Anatomy of a Scene

-Before going to understand how an adventure is build, I want to point out how a scene is built.
+Before going to understand how an adventure is built, I want to point out how a scene is built.
 This because an adventure will use scenes, so it is good to understand how to build those.
 Without further ado, let's look into it and see how a single scene can be created.

-Apart from the type of the scene and its title, you will find that the rule of the five Ws apply to the scenes.
+Apart from the type of the scene and its title, you will find that the rule of the five Ws applies to the scenes.
 Why, When, Where, Who, What and How.
-Answering these simple questions will give a great over view of each scene.
+Answering these simple questions will give a great overview of each scene.

-Before digging deeper in this, I would like to underline two things.
+Before digging deeper into this, I would like to underline two things.
 The first is about how to write a scene, the second is about the scene's flexibility.
 The way a storyteller write a scene depends on their style.
 I like bullet points, they make my life simple when I write the scene and easily accessible when I play.
 I don't like to read from a document, so I don't add any particular text to read to my players.
-Having bullet points allow me a quick access of whatever should already be in my brain.
+Having bullet points allow me quick access to whatever should already be in my brain.
 As for the scene flexibility, you should remember that a scene may well be wiped out by the player characters actions in the previous scene.
 Remember, not because you invested time in it, your players should love it.
-Write in pencil and make sure you allow your mind to conceive the fact that the story is build with your players, not without.
+Write in pencil and make sure you allow your mind to conceive the fact that the story is built with your players, not without.

 ##### Title

 Hey, this may sound silly, but a one-liner to remind you what the scene is without reading for more than a second is invaluable.
-You can write it at the beginning, to help you dig deeper, or you can do it at the end, when you know exactly what's happening in the scene.
+You can write it at the beginning, to help you dig deeper, or you can do it at the end when you know exactly what's happening in the scene.
 That's up to you.

 > The death of Ilkinos